-At any time you can sync the changes made on the live store (orders, customers, comments, etc.) to staging.
+At any time you can download the changes made on the live store (orders, customers, products (with the product variants), tax classes, and coupons) to staging.
 If there was an order made on the live store it will be added to the staging store.
-Click Sync Data to start the process.
+Click Download Data to start the process.

 Publish Staging to Live

 When you're happy with the changes to your store, you can publish them to live.
-The live store will be taken offline, sync data will be run automatically, and then staging store will be put online (it won't be available as staging anymore).
+The live store will be taken offline, download data will be run automatically, and then the staging store will be put online.

 If something went seriously wrong after publishing and you want to go back to the previous live version, you can click Revert Staging.
 You have 24 hours to revert back to the previous store version.